sxotte/ansible/ansHashiVault/README.md

 ## hashiVaultBackup.yml

+hashiVaultInstall.yml requires:
+hosts.yml
+gpgVar.yml.
+vaultGPGbackup.sh - > Script to automate copy, compression and encryption of Vault Data

-hashiVaultInstall.yml requires hosts.yml and gpgVar.yml. vars.yml contains variables to customise GPG certificate creation.
+vars.yml contains variables to customise GPG certificate creation.
 These will need to be updated to match the operating environment specifically gpg_user.

 run this playbook as